proplot-dev/proplot/docs/why.rst

 Solution
 --------

-ProPlot settings can be changed persistently by editing the default ``proplotrc`` file in the location given by `~proplot.config.Configurator.user_file` (this is usually ``$HOME/.proplot/proplotrc``) or by adding ``proplotrc`` files to either the current directory or any parent directory.
+Proplot settings can be changed persistently by editing the default ``proplotrc`` file in the location given by `~proplot.config.Configurator.user_file` (this is usually ``$HOME/.proplot/proplotrc``) or by adding ``proplotrc`` files to either the current directory or any parent directory.
 Adding files to parent directories can be useful when working in projects with lots of subfolders.

-ProPlot also automatically registers colormaps, color cycles, colors, and font files stored in the ``cmaps``,  ``cycles``, ``colors``, and ``fonts`` folders in the location given by `~proplot.config.Configurator.user_folder` (this is usually ``$HOME/.proplot``).
+Proplot also automatically registers colormaps, color cycles, colors, and font files stored in the ``cmaps``,  ``cycles``, ``colors``, and ``fonts`` folders in the location given by `~proplot.config.Configurator.user_folder` (this is usually ``$HOME/.proplot``).
 You can save colormaps and color cycles to these